eslachance/enmap/docs/api-docs.md

 ### enmap.setProp(key, path, val) ⇒ [<code>Enmap</code>](#Enmap)
 Modify the property of a value inside the enmap, if the value is an object or array.
 This is a shortcut to loading the key, changing the value, and setting it back.
+DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+Use set() instead!

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: [<code>Enmap</code>](#Enmap) - The enmap.